yorkulibraries/HeritageSingersCanada/pages/about.md

 {% include feature/jumbotron.html objectid="coll034" %}

-{% include feature/nav-menu.html sections="About the Collection;About the Heritage Singers; About the Site" %}
+{% include feature/nav-menu.html sections="About the Collection;About the Heritage Singers; About this Site" %}

 ### About the Collection